Merchant Agreement

 16.11 Survival

 Certain provisions of this Agreement survive its termination or expiration and continue to bind you after your relationship with us ends.
 Section 6 regarding Reserves survives until all reserve funds have been released according to the applicable hold periods.
 Section 8 concerning Refunds survives for the applicable statute of limitations periods during which refund claims may be made.
-Section 9 regarding Chargebacks survives indefinitely, as chargeback liability can extend for extended periods after a transaction.
+Section 9 regarding Chargebacks survives indefinitely for the Organizer, as chargeback liability can extend for extended periods after a transaction; a Participant's liability under Section 9 does not survive in this manner and is limited to the forfeiture of their share of the Net Payout Pool, without post-payout clawback, except as provided in Section 9.1 (a Participant who engages in or colludes in a Prohibited Activity remains liable, and that liability survives).

 Section 10 relating to Fees and Taxes survives for any amounts still owed.
 Section 12 concerning Data and Records survives as required by applicable law and our record retention policies.
 Sections 13 and 14, covering Warranties, Limitations, and Indemnification, survive indefinitely given the ongoing nature of these obligations.
 Section 15.4 regarding the Effects of Termination survives as specified in that section.
 Finally, this Section 16 containing miscellaneous provisions, including governing law, dispute resolution, and this survival clause itself, survives indefinitely to ensure the continued enforceability of these important terms.